rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 Saving cannabis seeds is a widely used method for preserving unique genetic varieties that one has particularly enjoyed or that worked very well when planted.

-The most important factors when storing your seeds are keeping them cool, dark, and dry.
+The most important factors when storing your seeds are keeping them cool, in a dark place, and dry.
 Maintaining a constant environment with little or no fluctuation is vital to ensure the stability of your stored seeds.

 So, there you finally have your answer as to how long do marijuana seeds last.
-Properly storing your seeds takes a little more effort than one would think but I ensure you, that extra care will pay off.
+Properly storing your seeds takes a little more effort than one would think but, I assure you, that extra care will pay off.

 What’s your preferred way of storing your seeds?
 I’m interested in hearing your thoughts!